Anderson Cooper Talks About Donald Trump’s Travel Ban Court Loss

 “The administration could appeal directly to the Supreme Court.
 That could be a difficult road, however, as the court remains short one justice and deadlocked 4-4 between conservatives and liberals.
 With Trump’s nominee to fill the vacant ninth seat, Neil Gorsuch, just beginning a lengthy confirmation process, the high court could decide not to hear the president’s appeal.”

 Five votes are needed to overturn the lower court’s decision.
-Trump definitely has an uphill battle — something even Senior white House Correspondent Jim Acosta revealed.
+Trump definitely has an uphill battle — something even Senior White House Correspondent Jim Acosta revealed.
 He talked to one of Trump’s top advisers, Kellyanne Conway, about the decision.

 “He’s seen it as what he always sees it as — the statute provides President Trump with great latitude and authority to protect the nation,” Conway answered as she was rushing to get back to the White House.

-Acosta said Conway was just repeating what Trump’s team has since the beginning of his campaign.
+Acosta said Conway was just repeating what Trump’s team has said since the beginning of his campaign.
 However, Acosta said that it was all “tough talk” that may not help much with the Supreme Court.

 “This is a president who is sort of new to this.
 When it comes to deal with other branches of government, this is the judicial branch of the government saying, ‘You’ve gone too far here,'” Acosta continued, adding that it would take months before it gets to the Supreme Court.